mikegoatly/Mappit/README.md

 * No support for collections or dictionaries (IEnumerable, IList, etc.) (yet!)
 * Recursive object graphs won't work and your code will hang forever.
 I'll get to this eventually!

-## How Mappit Works

-High level source generation steps:

-1. 🔍 Check for class decorated with `[Mappit]` attribute
-2. 🗺️ Find all fields of type `TypeMapping<,>` in the class and their `MapMember` custom mappings
-3. ✅ Validate the mappings and identify the implicitly mapped properties as well as any constructor parameters
-4. 📝 Generate the mapping code

 ## Todo

 * Opt in to reverse mappings